 Anaphylaxis: Severe allergic reactions have been reported following polidocanol use, including anaphylactic reactions, some of them fatal.
 Severe reactions are most frequent with use of larger volumes (> 3 mL).
-The dose of polidocanol should therefore be minimized.
+The dose of polidocanol should be the smallest dose that is effective.
 Please notify your healthcare provider if you have a known history of severe allergies or allergy to polidocanol.

 Arterial Embolism: Stroke, transient ischemic attack, myocardial infarction, and impaired cardiac function have been reported in close temporal relationship with polidocanol administration.
 These events may be caused by air embolism when using the product foamed with room air (high nitrogen concentration) or thromboembolism.
 The safety and efficacy of polidocanol foamed with room air has not been established and its use should be avoided.

 Accidental injection into an artery can cause severe necrosis, ischemia or gangrene.

 Care should be taken in intravenous needle placement and the smallest effective volume at each injection site should be used.
 If injection of polidocanol into an artery occurs, consult a vascular surgeon immediately.

 After the injection session is completed, apply compression with a stocking or bandage, and walk for 15- 20 minutes.
 Your healthcare provider will provide monitoring during this period to treat any possible anaphylactic or allergic reactions.

 Maintain compression for 2 to 3 days after treatment of spider veins and for 5 to 7 days for reticular veins, or as directed by your Healthcare Provider.
 For extensive varicosities, longer compression treatment with compression bandages or a gradient compression stocking of a higher compression class is recommended.
 Post-treatment compression is necessary to reduce the risk of deep vein thrombosis.